 You will have the results of either pregnancy test during your visit.

 Are pregnancy tests 100% accurate?

 Because false positives and false negatives can occur, it is important to come in if you have tested positive on any pregnancy test or have tested negative and still believe you are pregnant.
 Pregnancy tests cannot be used alone as a diagnosis of pregnancy because false positive and false negative results can occur.
 False readings can be caused if the urine is too diluted, the pregnancy is very early, or in ectopic pregnancy.
-In order to confirm a diagnosis of pregnancy, FPA recommends that a pelvic exam be done by a clinician.

 If I take a home pregnancy test, when should I take it?